-While you’re there, you can’t miss the infamous hippie commune of Christiania: a society within a society with its own governing entities outside of Denmark’s regulations.
-Although residents of this gated community are protective of their space, they allow visitors to stroll the paths linking cute coffee shops, street art murals, and lines of outdoor hippie vendors.
+While you’re there, you can’t miss the infamous hippie commune of Christiania: a society within a society with its own governing entity outside of Denmark’s regulations.
+Although residents of this community are protective of their space, they allow visitors to stroll the paths linking cute coffee shops, street art murals, and lines of outdoor vendors.

-Canals are a big part of Copenhagen’s personality.
-Whether you’re walking next to one or riding through one, you’ll likely have a smile on your face and hopefully a camera in your hand.
+Canals are a huge part of Copenhagen’s draw, too.
+Whenever you’re walking beside one, you’ll likely have a smile on your face and a camera in your hand.
 Don’t put it down!
 You’ll need it when you scope out the Christiansborg Palace and Rosenborg Castle.
-The Christiansborg Palace is the current space used for the Prime Minister’s office and Danish Supreme Court, while Rosenborg Castle is shining in history having been built in the 1600’s by Scandinavian King, Christian IV.
-Both are worthy of a visit.
+Both are so beautiful and well-worth visiting.
+And the famous Little Mermaid statue?
+Well, if you’re anything like me, you’re going to be disappointed when you see it!
+It’s tiny.

-When it’s time to play like a kid, pencil in time to visit an amusement park.
+When it comes time to play like a kid, pencil in some time to visit an amusement park.
 Tivoli Gardens is one of the biggest attractions in the country while Bakken is one of the oldest operating parks in the world.

-If you’re on a tighter budget, you can opt for exploring the city on two wheels and by foot, which will save you money along the way.
+If you’re on a tighter budget, you can opt for exploring the city on two wheels and by foot — and hostels are inexpensive.
 Most likely, your biggest expense will be eating out, but when the food is so spectacular, it’s definitely worth a splurge.

-Today, I’m going to be sharing exactly how much you can expect to spend on a trip to Copenhagen!
+Today, I’m going to be sharing exactly how much you can expect to spend on a trip to Copenhagen.
+Let’s jump in.

 THE COST OF ACCOMMODATION IN COPENHAGEN

-Sleepcph– ($63 a night): If you’re seeking value but aren’t keen on breaking the bank, Sleepcph will do the trick.
-This hotel is simple yet spotless.
-With sleek décor, strong WiFi. free coffee, tea and fruits make it easy to enjoy your time here.
-Keep in mind, it is mostly a self-service hotel, which means it is only staffed Monday through Friday.
-But fret not!
-If you arrive on a weekend, you can expect to find an envelope with your key and a door code sent to you prior to your stay.
-It rests in a quiet neighborhood but is only a 5-minute walk to the subway station with easy access to Copenhagen’s city center.
+CityHub Copenhagen – ($63 a night for a double room): If you’re seeking value but aren’t keen on breaking the bank, CityHub will do the trick.
+This hotel is so beautiful, with a futuristic vibe and plenty of amenities.
+There’s even a sauna!
+With sleek décor and strong WiFi, it’s easy to enjoy your time here.
+It rests in a quiet neighborhood but is only a 5-minute walk to the metro with easy access to Copenhagen’s city center.

 The Cost of Transportation in Copenhagen